manasa123333/fashion_recommender_system/README.md

 # Introduction
-This project is a Fashion Recommender System built using machine learning techniques.
+This project is a Fashion Recommender System built using classic machine learning and deep learning techniques.
 It suggests fashion items to users based on their preferences and browsing history.

 # Features
 Personalized Recommendations: Offers tailored fashion recommendations.